gabelopez2523/gabelopez2523/README.md

 ## About Me
-I am from Santa Fe, New Mexico, born and raised.
+I'm from Santa Fe, New Mexico, born and raised.
 I currently do consulting, specializing in backend ETL development and building small to medium-scale data warehouses.
-I primarily code in Python and SQL.
-However, I am always looking for opportunities to learn new programs and expand my technical skills.
+I primarily code in Python and SQL, but I'm always looking for opportunities to learn new programs and expand my technical skills.
-In addition, I enjoy playing soccer, running, snowboarding, and watching films!
+Apart from programming, I enjoy playing soccer, running, snowboarding, and watching films!

-In this repository you'll find a few personal projects I have worked on.
+In this repository, you'll find a few personal projects I have worked on.
 Check them out!